Los Angeles Chargers vs. Denver Broncos NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Home and road insights

-- In five of eight games at home this season, Los Angeles has hit the over.
+- Los Angeles has gone over the total in five of eight games at home this season.

-- Denver is 3-4 against the spread, and 3-4 overall, in away games.
+- Denver is 3-4 against the spread, and 3-4 overall, away from home.

-- This year, in seven away games, Denver has hit the over once.
+- Denver has gone over the total once in seven road games this season.

 Powered by Data Skrive.